 Some chose to lay their squares of tissue flat, and others crumpled their tissue paper before sticking them down.

 Even the baby got in on the action.

-When their projects were dry, I asked the hooligans to think about what we had discussed earlier, and to name a few things they could do to help protect our planet and keep it healthy, and I wrote each hooligan’s answers on the back of his or her project.
+When their projects were dry, I asked the hooligans to think about what we had discussed earlier, and to name a few ways that they could help protect our planet and keep it healthy.

 Happy Earth Day!

 For more easy Earth Day crafts for kids, check out: